Last Updated on

-Treatment for Skin Rashes in Pregnancy
+Treatment for Skin Rashes During Pregnancy

 - Dandelion root and nettle leaf tea can purify the liver and blood and reduce itching and inflammation.

 - Anti-inflammatory herbs like chamomile, Chinese skullcap, and calendula can help reduce inflammation of the skin on topical application.
-These herbs can be added to lotions, aloe vera or witch hazel for easy application.
+These herbs can be added to lotions, aloe vera, or witch hazel for easy application.

-- You can use chamomile and lavender to help relax and get some sleep if itching has caused you many sleepless nights.
+- You can use chamomile and lavender to help relax and get some sleep if itching has caused you sleepless nights.